dariusz-wozniak/List-of-Testing-Tools-and-Frameworks-for-.NET/README.md

 | [Scientist.NET](https://github.com/scientistproject/Scientist.net) | A library for carefully refactoring critical paths
 | [Squish Test Center](https://www.froglogic.com/testcenter/) | Aggregates test results in a central server and generates statistics
 | [TestFlask](https://github.com/FatihSahin/test-flask) | Recording and mock replay framework with the ability to generate unit tests for recorded scenarios.
 It also provides some tools to ease scenario testing inside ASP.NET MVC apps
+| [Visual Studio Test Platform](https://github.com/microsoft/vstest) | Also known as VSTest<br>The Visual Studio Test Platform is an open and extensible test platform that enables running tests, collect diagnostics data and report results.
+The Test Platform supports running tests written in various test frameworks, and using a pluggable adapter model.
+Based on user-choice, the desired test framework and its corresponding adapter can be acquired as a vsix or as NuGet package as the case may be.
+Adapters can be written in terms of a public API exposed by the Test Platform.
 | [xRetry](https://github.com/JoshKeegan/xRetry) | Retry flickering test cases for xUnit and SpecFlow

 # Visual Studio Add-Ins